 ARTICLE IX - MEMBERS AND MEMBERSHIP

 SECTION 1.
 LEVELS OF MEMBERSHIP.
 Members in SWAN consist of those who have executed the Intergovernmental Agreement Establishing SWAN and Authorizing Membership.
 Other levels of participation may be established and authorized by the Members for purposes of access to the ILS.
-Conditions and costs would be defined in a separate Agreement as approved by a majority vote of Members and adopted by SWAN Board.
+Conditions and costs would be defined in a separate Agreement as approved by a majority vote of Members and adopted by the SWAN Board.
 These Libraries shall not have voting rights.

 SECTION 2.
 ELIGIBILITY FOR MEMBERSHIP.
 Any public, academic, school or special library (as defined below) may be admitted to membership in SWAN, but only upon compliance with the following conditions: